millierni/archlinux-zfs/README.md

     ```
     sudo mkdir -p ~/.ssh
     ```
-  - Verify that you have the permission on the `.ssh` directory
+  - Verify that you have the permissions on the `.ssh` directory
-    Use `ls -a -l` to see the permission
+    Use `ls -a -l` to see the permissions
     ```
     sudo chown -R $USER:$USER ~/.ssh
     ```